CanWasHere94/Gemini-API/README.md

 GeminiContentTranslatorBasicUserInput.py Gemini for translation.

 chatbot.py for tool use and langchain.
+See it's readme.